andyperlitch/angularjs-table/README.md

 Getting Started
 ---------------

-First, include ap-mesa.js and ap-mesa.css in your project.
-Add the `apMesa` module to your project's angular dependencies.
-Then, in your markup, instantiate table instances with a `<ap-mesa>` tag:
+- Include ap-mesa.js and ap-mesa.css in your project.
+- Add the `apMesa` module to your project's angular dependencies.
+- Instantiate table instances with a `<ap-mesa>` tag:

 ```HTML
 <ap-mesa